 I give an exact figure for PRAL, but you should only use these tables as a guide.
 They are useful for you to see, for example, which food will help alkalize your body better than another food.
 I’ve categorized the values into columns, and it is these that are most important.

-The column categories range from very alkaline, negative numbers to very acid, positive numbers.
+The column categories range from, negative numbers to very acid, positive numbers.
 Just because a food is an acid does not make it a bad choice.
 You should choose an acid food as your main protein source, then balance it out with a selection of alkaline foods.

 Finally, it is wrong to try and balance an excess of acid foods by taking an excess of alkaline foods.
 If you want a meat or fish based meal, choose a small portion, then bring it to around neutral with a good selection of vegetables etc. You should try to make the other meals you eat that day alkaline in total.